EdvinSim/EdvinSim/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=https://linkedin.com/in/brennankbrown/)](https://www.linkedin.com/in/edvin-simenstad/)

 ### About me 👋
-I am a software engineer beveloper based in Oslo.
+I am a software engineer developer based in Oslo.

 <!--
 **EdvinSim/EdvinSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.